All Episodes

 I have noticed this is being ramped up as the days are added on.

-It was uh I mean it was gutsy on Sunday, but on Monday was really gutsy, and yesterday it was profoundly gutsy.
+It was, I mean, it was gutsy on Sunday, but on Monday was really gutsy.

-And today it was unbelievably incomprehensibly gutsy.
+And today it was unbelievably, incomprehensibly gutsy.

 But isn't that a bit of a stretch?

-If it ever got out that Obama had passed on a chance at capturing or killing bin Laden, Obama's political career is over.
+Especially in view of the fact, look at it this way, if it ever got out that Obama had passed on a chance at capturing or killing bin Laden, Obama's political career is over.

-You know, once they tell him we've got him, even at that it took 16 hours.
+You know, once they tell him we've got him, even at that, it took 16 hours.

-Even after they told him it took 16 hours for him to make a decision, but I think that he had no choice whatsoever to go after bin Laden, one way or the other.
+But I think that he had no choice whatsoever to go after bin Laden, one way or the other.

 But the bottom line is that Obama had to act.